Mo3aaath/Mo3aaath/README.md

 # Hi!
 My name is Muath Alwadeai, a software engineering
-# student at KFUPM. ⭐
+## student at KFUPM. ⭐
-I'm interested in:
+Interested in:
 - Programming
 - Reading
 - Gaming